morethanmaterial/apologetics-website/CONTENT-LICENSE.md

 This license does not apply to the software, source code, configuration, layouts, templates, stylesheets, scripts, or other code in this repository.
 Those materials are licensed separately under the MIT License.
-See `LICENSE`.
+See `LICENSE.md`.

 This license does not apply to names, logos, icons, channel artwork, banners, profile images, wordmarks, slogans, trade dress, or other brand-identifying